NaturalIntelligence/nimnjs-schema-builder/README.md

 # nimnjs-schema-builder
-Build schema from JS object or JSON to feed into nimnjs
+Build schema from JS object or JSON to feed into [nimnjs](https://github.com/nimndata/nimnjs-node).

 ## Usages